ssk2/whereisbot/README.md

       "locations": [
         {
           "date": "2015-10-13",
-          "location": "New York"
+          "location": "working from New York"
         },
         {
           "date": "2015-10-14",
-          "location": "London"
+          "location": "flying to London"
         }
       ]
     },